-In addition to the other information set forth in this Report, you should carefully consider the factors discussed in Part I, Item 1A, Risk Factors, in the Form 10-K, which could materially affect its business, financial condition or future results.
+In addition to the other information set forth in this Report, you should carefully consider the factors discussed in Part I, Item 1A, Risk Factors, in the Form 10-K, which could materially affect the Company's business, financial condition or future results.
 The risks described in this Report and in the Form 10-K are not the only risks facing the Company.
-Additional risks and uncertainties not currently known to the Company or that it currently deems to be immaterial also may materially adversely affect the its business, financial condition and/or operating results.
+Additional risks and uncertainties not currently known to the Company or that it currently deems to be immaterial also may materially adversely affect the Company's business, financial condition and/or operating results.